adithyakirank/adithyakirank/README.md

 - 👋 Hi, I’m @adithyakirank
 - 👀 I’m interested in ...
-Firmware, Python + Django, CI/CD pipelines, Automation in general
+Firmware, Python + Django, CI/CD pipelines, Automation
-- 🌱 I’m currently learning ...
-ReactJS, Learning to speak Django like a native
-- 💞️ I’m looking to collaborate on ...
-Anything like Jenkins but in Python
-- 📫 How to reach me ... adithyakiran16@gmail.com

 <!---
 adithyakirank/adithyakirank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.